 Designed by Gilling Dod Architects, Ancora House is an award-winning 30-bed CAMHS unit built round an aluminium curtain wall structure.
 The en-suite rooms needed simple, practical and safe anti-ligature locksets that were also consistent with window and door handles.
 The solution was our 1-way SOS locksets and standard pull handles.

 Safehinge Primera locksets and handles were also fitted elsewhere throughout the two-storey facility.

 1-way SOS locksets should only be used on doors where a service user is always unsupervised or situations where they are unlikely to be able to create a barricade or hostage situation.

 Because of the vital access that locksets provide, selecting the right lockset, lock option, and handle and backplate for your project is critical.
-That's why we've created our lockset builder to guide you through the selection in four simple steps.
+That's why we've created our lockset builder, which helps you customis our electronic, 5-way and 1-way locksets.

 You’ve made us the market leader in anti-barricade locksets.
 Tried, tested and proven, they offer complete lock override, giving you peace of mind and keeping service users safer.

 Technical Information for Mental Health products, plus details on how to specify and purchase products for use in Mental Health environments.